 The most competitive applicants to the Polytechnic School of Engineering are those who have already completed a minimum of one full-time semester of college/university coursework at another accredited institution when they apply for admission.
 Students who are currently engaged in their first full-time semester of college/university work are welcome to apply, but admission may be more competitive since we will not have college/university grades to evaluate.
 Instead, mid-term grades will be expected and our evaluation will focus heavily on high/secondary school performance.

 Please note that if you have not already completed one full year of full-time college or university enrollment in liberal arts and science courses by the time you submit your application, you must meet the same standardized testing requirements that are outlined on our Standardized Tests page for Freshman Applicants.

-The most competitive applicants have taken liberal arts and science/engineering courses at their current institution and have earned a 3.3 grade point average or higher, though there is no minimum or cut-off GPA required for admission.
+The most competitive applicants have taken liberal arts and science/engineering courses at their current institution and have demonstrated strengths in the fields of science, technology, engineering, and higher level mathematics.

 Some programs within the Polytechnic School of Engineering will require that admitted students re-take courses taken at a student's previous college/university upon arrival at NYU.
 Please note that this applies to internal transfers as well.
 This requirement ensures that students have thoroughly mastered material of foundational and prerequisite courses as they are taught at New York University.
 Students should not assume that all previous applicable coursework or pre-requisites will count towards their major at the NYU Tandon School of Engineering.
 Note that when a student is required to re-take a course at NYU, credit towards the major degree will only be given for the re-taken course.
 NYU does not count credits for a similar course twice.
 Applicants who are admitted will be prompted to submit the syllabus for all courses taken outside of NYU to determine if coursework is transferable.
 Applicants are encouraged to gather this information so it is ready to submit if prompted.

 Second Bachelor’s in Engineering